mvranic/apl-lambda/README.md

 4 - [DEBUG] - Debug
 any other value - [MISC] - Miscellaneous

-# Known issues
+# Notes:
-1. Asynchronous calls using async/await are used for invoke HTTP Request and execution.
-Maybe that is overhead as it might introduce not needed threading issues and performance.
- Q: Will AWS start multiple runtime on throttling?
- A: There should be present auto scaling in AWS lambda see <https://docs.aws.amazon.com/lambda/latest/dg/scaling.html>.
-2. The event body should be esaped in the test:
+1. The event body should be esaped in the test:
 '{\"name\":\"vale\"}'
-3. The shell (sh) scripts likes LF instead CRLF.
+2. The shell (sh) scripts likes LF instead CRLF.
 That can be issues if you run it from powershell with Linux subsystem.

 # See
 1. Dyalog APL interpret home <http://www.dyalog.com>